 1. Information Technology and Automation Knowledge

-Before getting into this first section proper, I want to make one essential point, which I’ll expand on later in this article.
+Before getting into this first section properly, I want to make one essential point, which I’ll expand on later in this article.
 Supply chain leadership is all about people using technology as a tool.
 Nothing is more important than working on your people skills if you want to be a successful supply chain leader.

 Nevertheless, few supply chains run successfully today without the support of sophisticated technology tools, like warehouse management and enterprise resource planning (ERP) systems.
-For that reason, you need at least a modicum of IT understanding to work in a supply chain environment, particularly if you intend holding a leadership position.
+For that reason, you need at least a modicum of IT understanding to work in a supply chain environment, particularly if you intend to hold a leadership position.